 such a big deal if you get off-course in a passenger vehicle.
 When

-you're pulling a 36-foot 5th-wheel coach it IS a big deal.
+you're pulling a 36-foot 5th-wheel coach it can possibly be a big deal.

 We added distance and stress in Edmonton when we got goofed up at

 the bypass around the southwest side of the city -- again.
 We messed